Cameron Foundation Grant Program

 Community & Economic Development

-The Foundation supports a holistic approach to community and economic development including revitalization of distressed neighborhoods; increasing employment opportunities; and expanding the capacity of economic development agencies to successfully pursue local and regional economic development opportunities.
+The Foundation supports a holistic approach to community and economic development, including revitalization of distressed neighborhoods; workforce development and increasing workforce quality; and, expanding the capacity of economic development agencies to successfully pursue local and regional economic development opportunities.

 - Revitalization of Distressed Neighborhoods: In communities of greatest need, the Foundation supports the implementation of neighborhood specific plans that include development of quality affordable housing which is architecturally appropriate, and improvements to green spaces, trails and landscaping essential to neighborhood renewal and healthy communities.

 - Workforce Development and Workforce Quality: The Foundation supports programs that address a holistic approach to job training, readiness and placement.
-Priority is placed on programs that help participants build skills related to growth industries that pay a living wage, with an emphasis on programs serving participants that have significant barriers to employment.
+Priority is placed on programs that help people obtain and remain in living wage jobs, with an emphasis on programs serving participants that have significant barriers to employment.
+The Foundation uses the Massachusetts Institute of Technology living wage calculator to determine the pay-rates necessary to meet this standard.

 - Regional Economic Development Capacity: The Foundation supports building the capacity of local and regional economic development agencies.
 The Foundation has a special interest in supporting organizations that utilize a coordinated approach with economic development partners and local governments which builds upon community assets to attract businesses and investment to Southside communities.